Updated: May 19

 We must do better to protect our young people.

 Some parents may instinctively wonder if the solution is to increase the policing of our students.
 I understand that emotional reaction.
-However, an avalanche of national and local research efforts have been unable to find evidence that police in schools increases school safety.
+However, an avalanche of national and local research efforts have been unable to find evidence that police in schools, as opposed to readily available to respond to a call, increases school safety.
 In contrast, we have significant evidence that it has a detrimental impact on historically marginalized students, such as students of color and children with disabilities.

 Violence continues in policed schools because police do not address root causes.
-Rather, they respond when violence occurs, as they did today.
-And too often, they respond in a manner more appropriate to a dangerous adult than a child in need, as we saw with the kindergartener who wandered away from East Silver Spring Elementary School.
+That has never been their primary purpose.
+Rather, they respond when an incident occurs, as they did today.
+And in the most tragic cases, they respond in a manner more appropriate to a dangerous adult than a child in need, as we saw with the kindergartener who wandered away from East Silver Spring Elementary School.

 We will not see a change in youth violence prevention until we invest adequately in their health and social-emotional well-being.
 Violence amongst our students is a symptom of our failure to provide enough support staff to serve their mental and behavioral health needs.

 School counselors, nurses, and psychologists are often the first to respond when children are sick, stressed, or traumatized.
 Schools with robust mental health services see improved attendance rates, better academic achievement, and higher graduation rates as well as lower rates of suspension, expulsion, and other disciplinary incidents.

 We’ve known for months that students would be returning to schools with a significant increase in mental health issues including depression and suicidality.
 We’ve known that many have experienced trauma, loss, isolation, and severe economic hardship over the last two years.